S · Q · C · D · P SAFETY · QUALITY · COST · DELIVERY · PEOPLE

 Strategy & Planning

-Gap Analysis — identify delta between current and required performance; drives project priority
+Gap Analysis — quantifies the delta between current performance and the OP1 target condition; drives project prioritization and resource allocation.

-Leadership Alignment Flow — strategy cascades down through every tier; every leader knows how their work connects to the enterprise goal
+Leadership Alignment Flow — strategy cascades through every tier; every leader connects their work directly to OP1 enterprise goals.

 Organizational Health